folio-org/docs/content/en/docs/Access/Additional topics/feesfines/feesfines.md

 ## Lost items - charging set cost versus actual cost

 FOLIO defines two types of automated fine charging: **Set cost** and **Actual cost**.

-Although settings for both **Set cost** and **Actual cost** are visible in the lost item policy screen, only **Set cost** is implemented in the Kiwi version of FOLIO.

 For **Set cost** charges, libraries specify a standard charge for a lost item in the associated lost item policy, and FOLIO charges the patron that amount  when the item is declared lost or ages to lost.

-For **Actual cost** charges, the FOLIO project plans to implement a screen where libraries can review and specify the amount for individual items that have aged to lost.
+For **Actual cost** charges, the item ages to lost automatically, but the library must specify the amount to charge the patron manually.
+In the Users app, there is a reporting view that lists items that have aged to lost and need to have a charge applied.
+Libraries can also choose to not charge the patron for the lost item.

-Libraries that need **Actual cost** functionality prior to implementation in FOLIO can apply a set cost and then manually review charged fee/fines to adjust them to an actual cost.
-This requires manual intervention with each fee/fine charge.

 ## Timing considerations for when an item ages to lost

 FOLIO uses a system-managed process to age an item to a lost status and apply any associated charges.
 The process has two pieces to it.
 The first is a process that moves the item status from **Checked out** to **Aged to lost**.
-The second process applies any associated fees/fines.
+The second process applies any associated fees/fines

 By default, FOLIO runs the **Aged to lost** process every thirty minutes, and the fines process five minutes later.
 Hosting providers may choose to change this schedule to meet a specific library’s needs.